jlongster/sweet.js-tutorials/tutorials/1-overview.md

 A basic example: `rule { ($name ...) } => { $name ... }`.
 This matches all the syntax within the parentheses, and strips the parentheses in the output.

-A repeated pattern matches 0 or more times, so you can't use it enforce the existance of a pattern.
+A repeated pattern matches 0 or more times, so you can't use it to enforce the existence of a pattern.
 In this sense, it will *always* match, even if the match is nothing.

 ```js
 macro basic {